Genetic identification and insights for hemp and cannabis.

 We use genetic similarity to determine if two samples are clones.
 Genetic similarity tells us how alike two samples are by comparing their DNA and counting the differences between them.
 Samples must be at least 99% genetically identical to be considered clones.

-Hemp, like humans, has two similar copies of every part of their DNA.
+Cannabis and hemp, like humans, has two similar copies of every part of their DNA.
 When you read the DNA sequence, the two copies have slight differences between them.
 Genetic variation (or heterozygosity), within one variety is the amount of difference between the two copies.